FireChickenProductivity/ArtificialTalonCommandHistoryGenerator/README.md

 # Credit for Word List
-The project's understanding of what counts is award is largely based on
+The project's understanding of what counts is a word is largely based on

 https://github.com/lorenbrichter/Words/